andrewjw/i75/README.md

 and the Pimoroni libraries.
 For full details, please [read the documentation](https://i75.readthedocs.io/en/latest).

 This library also provides a script, `i75`, which is used when running programs on a normal PC for testing purposes.
-This done by a set of modules which replicate the functionality of the native Interstate75(W) hardware, in particular using [PyGame](https://www.pygame.org/) to represent a [Hub75 LED matrix](https://thepihut.com/products/rgb-full-colour-led-matrix-panel-2-5mm-pitch-64x64-pixels).
+This is done by a set of modules which replicate the functionality of the native Interstate75(W) hardware, in particular using [PyGame](https://www.pygame.org/) to represent a [Hub75 LED matrix](https://thepihut.com/products/rgb-full-colour-led-matrix-panel-2-5mm-pitch-64x64-pixels).

-This is emulation is far from perfect, but hopefully allows a quicker development cycle than deploying to the physical hardware.
-In particular problems may include:
+This emulation is far from perfect but hopefully allows a quicker development cycle than deploying to the physical hardware.
+In particular, problems may include:

-* Full Python3.x is used, so syntatic and sematic differences with MicroPython won't be picked up.
+* Full Python3.x is used, so syntactic and semantic differences with MicroPython won't be picked up.
 * Your PC is many times more powerful than the RP2040 chip, so CPU limits won't be picked up.
 * Our emulation of built-in functionality may be incomplete or incorrect.
-* Sensors or additional hardware is not emulated.
+* Sensors or additional hardware are not emulated.

 Any help improving these limitations is most welcome.
 Please see [CONTRIBUTING.md](https://github.com/andrewjw/i75/blob/main/CONTRIBUTING.md) for more details.

 = Installation =

-To install this library either check it out from GitHub, or install from [PyPI](https://pypi.org/project/i75/).
+To install this library either check it out from GitHub or install it from [PyPI](https://pypi.org/project/i75/).

     git checkout https://github.com/andrewjw/i75.git
     cd i75